augustbruno/augustbruno.github.io/_pages/research.md

 Assessing the Relative Importance of Parenting Style Decisions in a Model of Child Skill Development (Job Market Paper)

 Parenting Decisions When Child Discount Factors Are Endogenous
+* An extension of my Job Market Paper where I allow the child's discount factor to be a function of the current stock of their cognitive skills

 Publications